 The global context is a context provided for convenience and 'pre-compilation'.
-Any number of expressions can be named and represented in a FEEL context $\mathbf{m}$ .
-The syntactic description m of this context can be evaluated once, that is, mapped to the FEEL domain as $\mathbf{m}$ , and then re-used to evaluate many expressions.
+Any number of expressions can be named and represented in a FEEL context m.
+The syntactic description m of this context can be evaluated once, that is, mapped to the FEEL domain as m, and then re-used to evaluate many expressions.
+The global context is a context created before the evaluation of e and contains names and values for the variables defined outside expression e that are accessible in e.
+For example, when e is the body of a decision D, the global context contains entries for the information requirements and knowledge requirements of D (i.e., names and logic of the business knowledge models, decisions and decision services required by D).